volks73/panser/README.md

 ### Documentation ###

-Obtain the appropriate source distribution as an archive file and run the following commands from a terminal:
+Obtain the appropriate source and run the following commands from the root directory of the project in a terminal:

-    $ tar xf panser-#.#.#.tar.gz
-    $ cd panser-#.#.#
     $ pandoc -s -t man -o man/panser.1 man/panser.1.md

-where `#.#.#` is replaced with the version number of the source distribution, respectively.

 ## License ##